Loading...

 Scenario

-You need to inspect network socket activity on a production server to understand what is listening, what is communicating, and whether there are unexpected services exposed.
-Your task is to use ss to list listening TCP sockets, view UDP endpoints, filter for established TCP sessions, and produce a socket summary.
+You are validating socket activity on a production server to confirm what is listening, what is communicating, and whether any unexpected services are exposed.
+Your task is to use ss to enumerate listening TCP sockets, inspect UDP endpoints, isolate established TCP sessions, and collect a high-level socket summary for triage.

 Operator context

 ss is the modern replacement for netstat in many environments.
-When diagnosing incidents or validating a change, socket state gives you a fast truth: what ports are open, which processes are bound, and which connections are active right now.
+When diagnosing incidents or validating a change, socket state is the fastest truth: open ports, active sessions, and immediate exposure.

 Objective